VA EHR rollout increased ‘risks for errors’ in veteran health care, watchdog warns | Federal News Network

 The IG also found issues with the setup of the new EHR’s self-scheduling tool led to some patients in Spokane inadvertently scheduling appointments in Ohio.

-The IG report states the VA disabled the self-scheduling tool after problems materialized, and that the VA OEHRM staff is working to fix the underlying system configuration.
+The IG reports said the VA disabled the self-scheduling tool after problems materialized, and that the VA OEHRM staff is working to fix the underlying system configuration.

+The IG office found that between October 2020 and March 2021, new EHR end-users placed over 38,700 tickets requesting fixes to some aspects of the new EHR implementation.

 The rollout of the new EHR also disrupted the use of VA Video Connect technology for patients and providers, which created problems for telehealth appointments early on in the adoption.
 The IG notes, however, that the issues appear to have been resolved.